 - Pain in the facial muscles and jaw joints that may radiate to the neck or shoulders.

 - Your face and mouth may swell on the affected side.

 - Pain when talking, chewing, or yawning.
 Pain usually appears in the joint itself, in front of the ear, but it may move elsewhere in the skull, face, or jaw and lead to headaches, dizziness, and even migraines.

 - Muscle spasms

 - When the joints move, you may hear sounds, such as clicking, grating, and/or popping.

 - The jaw may lock wide open (then it is dislocated), or it may not open fully at all.
 Also, upon opening, the lower jaw may deviate to one side.
 You may find yourself favoring one painful side or the other by opening your jaw awkwardly.
 These changes could be sudden.
 Your teeth may not fit properly together, and your bite may feel odd.

 Chiropractic treatment of the Temporomandibular joint (TMJ) focuses on restoring the proper alignment and motion of the TMJ and relieving tension in the muscles around the joints themselves—working both outside and inside the mouth, using massage and trigger point therapy.
 Chiropractic can be effective at reducing the pain associated with TMJ, either when used alone or as a complement to other treatments.p>

-Dr. Sean Branham is well versed in the intricacies and mechanics of TMJ.
-As a chiropractor in St. Louis, he has developed systems to provide treatmeant in St. Louis for Temporal Mandibular Joint Syndrome.
+Dr. Sean Branham is well versed in the intricacies and mechanics of chiropractic therapy.
+As a chiropractor in St. Louis, he has developed systems to provide you with relief from your symptoms.